dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- To the student who bumped into Mariette Mulaire at the Shopper's Drug Mart recently: please email me as she would like your contact details.
+- Note some background articles/readings listed in the 30 January section below re: Barry Rempel's visit next week.

 - We will cover the following articles:

 - Santos, J.F.P. and Williamson, P.J.
-(2015) 'The new mission for mulitnationals', MIT Sloan Management Review (Summer 2015)
+(2015) 'The new mission for multinationals', MIT Sloan Management Review (Summer 2015)
 - Sledge, S. (2006) "Does Globalization Affect Multinational Corporation Performance?", Journal of Transnational Management 11(2):77–95.
 - Brainard, S.L.
 (1997).
 "An Empirical Assessment of the Proximity-Concentration Trade-Off between Multinational Sales and Trade", American Economic Review 87(4):520–544.
 - Kandogan, Y. (2014) 'The effect of foreign trade and investment liberalization on spatial concentration of economic activity', International Business Review 23(3):648-659